 After the massage, I was curious to learn more about the practice.
-I did deep dive into stomach massage benefits, learning that it has its roots in Chinese medicine.
+I did a deep dive into learning about stomach massage benefits and found out that it has its roots in Chinese medicine.
 Chi Nei Tsang is the centuries-old practice of abdominal massage.
-First used by Taoist monks to help detoxify and strengthen their bodies, it seeks to work the energy of the internal organs in order to improve physical as well as emotional health.
-Chi Nei Tsang stems from the belief that unresolved emotional issues are stored in the digestive system, and when left unchecked, lead to illness and disease.
-It turns out that the noninvasive treatment can be beneficial to the health in so many ways beyond digestion.
-It's used to treat an array of health concerns, particularly those related to the stomach, but it can also benefit overall wellbeing and comfort.
+First used by Taoist monks to help detoxify and strengthen their bodies, it seeks to work the energy of the internal organs in order to improve physical and emotional health.
+Chi Nei Tsang stems from the belief that unresolved emotional issues are stored in the digestive system, and when left unchecked can lead to illness and disease.
+What's more, it turns out that the noninvasive treatment can be beneficial to health in so many ways beyond digestion.
+It's used to treat an array of health concerns—particularly those related to the stomach, but it can also benefit overall wellbeing and comfort.

-We're all familiar with feelings of unease in our stomachs when under stress or experiencing negative emotions.
-Even on the most basic level, stomach massage can help relieve some of these uncomfortable symptoms but below we'll examine a handful of the other surprising health benefits abdominal massages can provide.
+We're all familiar with feeling unease in our stomachs when under stress or experiencing negative emotions.
+Even on the most basic level, stomach massage can help relieve some of these uncomfortable symptoms.
+But below, we'll examine a handful of the other surprising health benefits abdominal massages can provide.
 You can visit a massage therapist for a session (while mine was just five minutes of my hour-long Swedish massage, there are clinics that offer exclusively stomach massages) or even learn the proper techniques for self-applied massage.
-It is said that even five to 10 minutes of daily massage can provide benefits.
+It is said that even just five to 10 minutes of daily massage can provide innumerable benefits.
 As always, if you have medical concerns or are pregnant, speak with your doctor before beginning the practice.

 Improves digestive function.